Mission Santa Clara de Asís: History

 Painting of Mission Santa Clara, 1849.

 The outpost was originally established as La Misión Santa Clara de Thamien (or Mission Santa Clara de Thamien, a reference to the Tamien people) at the Native American village of So-co-is-u-ka (meaning "Laurelwood", located on the Guadalupe River) on January 12, 1777.
 There the Franciscan brothers erected a cross and shelter for worship to bring Christianity to the Ohlone people.
-Floods, fires, and earthquakes damaged many of the early structures and forced relocation to higher ground.
+When Spanish entered into Santa Clara it was Fray Tomás de la Pena who enlisted Junipero Serra to spread christianity to the Ohlone people.
+This played a very big role for the future of Santa Clara changing their tradition once Junipero Serra arrived in Santa Clara.
+The Ohlone people started attending masses and began receiving supplies from the missions.Floods, fires, and earthquakes damaged many of the early structures and forced relocation to higher ground.
 The second site is known as Mission Santa Clara de Asís.
 A subsequent site of the mission dating from 1784 to 1819 is located several hundred yards west of the De La Cruz overpass of the Caltrain track; moreover, several Native American burial sites have been discovered near this subsequent site.
 The current site, home to the first college in Alta California, dates back to 1825.